syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Populating-data.md

 # Populating with Data

-This section explains how to show the drawer view.
+This section explains how to populate the drawer menu.

 ## Populating with items

+The WPF Navigation Drawer sidebar provides a built-in items support of type [NavigationItem](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.NavigationItem.html) that can be populated using the [Items] property.

-Populating the items with [NavigationItem](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.NavigationItem.html), below properties used to representation of each item, selection and population of sub items.
+The below properties are available in the `NavigationItem` and can be used to define each item of the navigation menu.

-* **Header** — Represent the content of the `NavigationItem`.
+* **Header** — Represents the content of the `NavigationItem`.
-* **Icon** — Represent the icon in the `NavigationItem`.
+* **Icon** — Represents the icon in the `NavigationItem`.
 * **IconMemberPath** — Used to display the icon for sub items, while providing the `ItemsSource`.
-* **ExpanderTemplate** — It can be used to provide the different view for expander in both collapsed and expanded state.
+* **ExpanderTemplate** — Used to provide a custom view for the expander icon in both collapsed and expanded state.
-* **Command** — It will execute while items have been clicked.
-NavigationDrawer have four `NavigationItemType`.
-In this only Tab and Button types supports the [Command](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.NavigationItem.html#Syncfusion_UI_Xaml_NavigationDrawer_NavigationItem_Command).
-When using the tab [ItemType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.NavigationItem.html#Syncfusion_UI_Xaml_NavigationDrawer_NavigationItem_ItemType) and command binds into `NavigationItem` the item behave like button.
+* **Command** — Executes when the item gets clicked.
+See also [Commands](https://help.syncfusion.com/wpf/navigation-drawer/commands-and-events) section.
 * **CommandParameter** — [CommandParameter](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.NavigationItem.html#Syncfusion_UI_Xaml_NavigationDrawer_NavigationItem_CommandParameter) is user defined data value that can be passed to the `Command` when it is executed.
-* **IsChildSelected** — It can be used to find the sub item is whether selected or not.
+* **IsChildSelected** — Gets whether any sub item is selected or not.
-* **ItemType** — It can be used for defining the `NavigationItem` representation.
-It has the four type like `Tab`, `Button`, `Header` and `Seperator`. `Tab` and `Button` have the interaction support.
+* **ItemType** — Defines the type of navigation item.
+See also [Different item types](https://help.syncfusion.com/wpf/navigation-drawer/populating-data#different-item-types) section.
-* **IsExpanded** — It can be used to find the sub items in whether expanded or collapsed state.
+* **IsExpanded** — Gets whether the item is in expanded or collapsed state.
-* **IsSelected** — It can be used to whether the item has selected or not.
+* **IsSelected** — Gets whether the item is selected or not.
-* **SelectionBackground** — It can be used customize the selection strip in `NavigationItem`.
+* **SelectionBackground** — Used to customize the selection indicator in `NavigationItem`.
-* **Items** — It can be used to populate the sub items.
+* **Items** — Used to populate the sub items.

 {% tabs %}